Recycling casks for scotch production is not only environmentally friendly, it makes great whisky as well! The Balvenie DoubleWood is a great example.

 - Finish: smoke lingers, lasts

 It’s interesting to me that because I tried all these whiskys at one time, the effect of the different woods was quite apparent.
 Each expression was so different, which, of course is the point of the whole idea.
 But being able to compare and contrast them all together really brought this effect home to me, and now I have one more tool to add to my tasting toolkit.
-Recycling casks for scotch aging may be environmentally friendly, but it produces great whisky as well!
+Recycling casks for scotch aging may be environmentally friendly, and it produces great whisky as well!

 Slainté!
 L’chaim!
 Cheers!